University of Cincinnati College of Law

+The University of Cincinnati College of Law is the law school of the University of Cincinnati in Cincinnati, Ohio.

+History

 The University of Cincinnati College of Law was founded in 1833 as the Cincinnati Law School.
-It is the fourth oldest continuously running law school in the United States — after Harvard, the University of Virginia, and Yale — and the first in the nation's interior.
-It played an important part in training the lawyers and judges who populated the Midwest in the 19th century.
+It is the fourth oldest continuously operating law school in the United States — after Harvard, Virginia, and Yale — and the first in the nation's interior.
 In 1900, it was a charter member of the Association of American Law Schools.
 Then-dean (and future 27th President of the United States) William Howard Taft (1880) merged it with the University of Cincinnati in 1896.
 Its notable alumni include two U.S. Supreme Court justices, Willis Van Devanter and Taft, who was Chief Justice of the Supreme Court after his presidency.
 Additionally, Jimmy Nippert, the namesake of the university's Nippert Stadium, was a student at UC Law at the time of his death in 1923.

+Until August 2022, the College of Law was located at the corner of Clifton Avenue and Calhoun Street in the Heights neighborhood of Cincinnati.
+Since August 2022, the College of Law has been located in a new building on the corner of Martin Luther King Drive W and Campus Green Dr. The new premises were named the 11th best law school campus in the country by preLaw Magazine.